 Be sure to keep a bottle of water for your pet in a situation where you do not have access.
 Also, keep an emergency stash of food to help distract your dog in an emergency.

 You can use it as a reward for their bravery after they have allowed you to remove a thorn or tick.
 Treats are good that you can use as a distraction while giving first aid to your pet.
 Do not feed sick pets who are vomiting or unable to swallow.

 Talk to your vet about keeping a backup supply of any prescribed or used medications in your pet first-aid kit.
-If you are travelling and can not find the medication, you will always have a backup supply.
-It is never a bad idea to have a few vet-approved medicines in the kit like flea and tick meds, antacids or drugs for stomach issues, and any approved sedatives for travelling.
+If you are traveling and can not find the medication, you will always have a backup supply.
+It is never a bad idea to have a few vet-approved medicines in the kit like flea and tick meds, antacids or drugs for stomach issues, and any approved sedatives for traveling.

 Always check the expiration of medicines.
 In addition, it is also practical to stock your kit with a couple of standard remedies.
 The styptic powder can stop mild bleeding, while benzocaine helps ease the pain.

 10. A Comfort Item